 - Converting the packed pump to a good mechanical seal will reduce power consumption and product leakage.

-Converting solid mechanical seals to split mechanical seals can reduce the time it takes to change seals and eliminate the need for other trades to become involved in the process of disassembling a pump and bringing it into the shop.
+- Converting solid mechanical seals to split mechanical seals can reduce the time it takes to change seals and eliminate the need for re-alignment.
+It will also prevent the need for other trades to become involved in the process of disassembling the pump and bringing it to the shop.